 A variance can be granted only to rule.
 A variance cannot be issued to a statutory requirement.
 A variance can be issued only for future effect and not after the fact.
 In other words, a variance cannot be issued to a non-complying installation or activity after that installation or activity has taken place.
 When applying for a variance, the applicant must explain why the rule requirement cannot be met, demonstrate that the measures to be taken achieve the same level of protection of health and the environment as would be achieved by the rule to be varied, note any hardships posed by meeting the rule requirement, and add any other information relevant to the decision.

 Variances are granted only in writing.
 In granting a variance, the MDH may place conditions on the variance, such as stricter notification to enable inspection, enhanced construction or sealing requirements, testing, reporting, and other measures.
 Failure to meet the conditions of a variance will void that variance and be considered a violation of rule and statute.
 In jurisdictions where the well program has been delegated by the MDH, any variance request must be approved by both the MDH and the delegated authority.

 - Credit Card Payment Information Form (PDF)

 Note: Internet Explorer is the recommended browser for viewing and filling out the fillable forms.
-If using Apple Safari, Google Chrome, or Mozilla Firefox as your browser, you may need to change your browser settings to view the form or download the form and open using Adobe Acrobat.
+If using Apple Safari, Google Chrome, or Mozilla Firefox as your browser, you may receive an error message and need to change your browser settings to view the form, or download the form and open using Adobe Acrobat.
 If you continue to have problems, or would like a hard copy of a form, please contact our office at 651-201-4600.Questions?